fbpx

 Why Is The Freezer Alarm Light On?

-The alarm light will eventually go off once the correct temperature setting is reached, usually within a few hours after you plugged the refrigerator into the power source.
+The alarm light will eventually go off once the correct temperature setting is reached, usually within a few hours after you plug the refrigerator into the power source.

 In Closing

-We hope that through this post, you were able to get some insights and guidance on how to fix your LG refrigerator if the door alarm keeps on beeping.
+We hope that this post provided you with insights and guidance on how to fix your LG refrigerator’s door alarm if it keeps on beeping.

 For more about appliance troubleshooting, check out these posts too!